 Taking this one step further, we need to provide those people with foods they are actually craving.

-As many farmers can relate, I grow lots of microgreens, lettuce kale, chard and the like, but I don’t always eat as much as an outsider would assume.
-Sometimes after a long day out in the farm, the last thing we want to do is put together a healthy meal from scratch.
+As many farmers can relate, I grow lots of microgreens, lettuce, kale, chard, and the like, but I don’t always eat as much as an outsider would assume.
+Sometimes after a long day out on the farm, the last thing we want to do is put together a healthy meal from scratch.

 Why are we expecting the mass of consumers to be any different?
 They’re not.

 So the challenge here isn’t just to do pick up points and delivery services – that should be obvious at this point.
 The challenge is to create something that has mass-market appeal.

 At the Craven Local Food Market, beyond our weekly meals, we make kombucha, popsicles, pestos from our farm production, but also make healthy fudge, roasted nuts, and energy bites as ways to get our foot in the door to ‘mainstream’ eaters.